Social Sciences and Humanities Research Council

+In 2019-2020, SSHRC funded 24,000 researchers and 5000 research trainees in 51 programs.
+Staff numbers were reported as 333 in the same period.
+Ted Hewitt is the current President.
+SSHRC's provided CA$684 million for funding and $453 million institutional support for the fiscal year 2023-2024 and the number of employees (FTE) was 258.

+Along with the Canadian Institutes for Health Research (CIHR) and the Natural Sciences and Engineering Research Council (NSERC), SSHRC forms the major source of federal government funding to post-secondary research.
+They are collectively referred to as the "Tri-Council" or "Tri-Agency.

 History

 Created by an act of the Parliament of Canada in 1977, SSHRC reports to Parliament through the Minister of Innovation, Science, and Economic Development.
 SSHRC came into existence on 1 May 1978 under the Social Sciences and Humanities Research Council Act which was passed in an omnibus manner by the government of Pierre Elliot Trudeau.